DadroitOrganization/JSONGeneratorExtension/README.md

 - Visit our [GitHub Repository sample folder](https://github.com/DadroitOrganization/Generator/tree/main/Samples) to understand the structure and formatting of existing templates.
 - Feel free to submit a pull request with your added template, ensuring it adheres to the syntax found in the sample folder.

-## Introducing the Capabilities of Dadroit JSON Generator
+## Deep Dive into Dadroit JSON Generator

 For a better understanding of the core values and features of this extension, don't miss our introductory blog post: [https://dadroit.com/blog/json-generator-vscode-extension/](https://dadroit.com/blog/json-generator-vscode-extension/).